hhaannnaaaa/DogMeet/README.md

   # Testing

-  * Tested positive that this site works on different browsers such as: Firefox, Safari, Chrome.
+  * The website works on all the regular websites such as: Firefox, Google Chrome and Microsoft Edge.
-  * The site works responsive on all standard screen sizes.
+  * The site is responsive on all standard screen sizes.
-  * All of the text such as the header, navigationbar, social links and the meetups section is clearly and readable.
+  * The text is throughout clearly readable.

 <img
   src="assets/css/images/screenshot-accesibility.jpg.png"
-  alt="Screenshot of the header on homepage" title="Screenshot-header" style="display: inline-block; margin: 0 auto; max-width: 200px">
+  alt="Screenshot of the accesibility information" title="Screenshot-accesibility"
+  style="display: inline-block; margin: 0 auto; max-width: 200px">

 # Validator Testing